We need your help to fill our courtyard with colour!

 How to take part

-This Easter, we are inviting everyone (children, but also adults as well – in fact anyone!) to decorate a butterfly.
+This spring, we are inviting everyone (children, but also adults as well – in fact anyone!) to decorate a butterfly.
 These will be included in a display in our courtyard when we reopen on May 17th as a message of Emerging Hope.

 – Decide which Butterfly template you would like to use, then visit our Butterfly Template page to download your favourite